Denise Mentzer

 Denise Mentzer is an American politician serving as a member of the Michigan House of Representatives since 2023, representing the 61st district.
 She is a member of the Democratic Party.

 Political career

 Mentzer was first elected in the 2022 election.
 She was reelected in 2024.

-In 2025, Mentzer broke party lines to vote in favor of a resolution calling for the federal ban on transgender girls in women's sports under the Trump to be enforced in the state of Michigan.
+In 2025, Mentzer broke party lines to vote in favor of a resolution calling for the federal ban on transgender girls in women's sports under Trump to be enforced in the state of Michigan.